xhonatanx4/xdtrading/readme.md

 ## 📄 License

-This project is proprietary software owned by MultiBank Europe.
+This project is proprietary software owned by XD Trading.

 ## 🆘 Support